urban-sustainability-lab-zurich/stance-llm/README.md

 ```
 [{"text":<German-text-to-analyze>,
-"org_text": <entity string to classify stance for>,
+"ent_text": <entity string to classify stance for>,
 "statement": <the (German) statement to evaluate stance of entity toward>}`]
 ```